ERC CoG granted to Bernhard C. Bayer

 Alumni PhD students and post-docs:

-Present and alumni Master and Bachelor students:
+Present and alumni Master students:

 • Njomza Isufaj